ThomasBassa/near-netcar/docs/Unified Design.md

 **Figure 9.** Sequence diagram for obstacle detection

 #Sound and Lights
-An active buzzer <dB level> will be used, and will sound every 2 seconds.
+An active buzzer 65db will be used, and will sound every 2 seconds.
 The buzzer will be contained in the waterproof box.
 The buzzer will be wired to the Pi in the following way:

     Raspberry Pi                            Active buzzer module